OPSILab/Data-model-mapper-frontend/README.md

 The Entity Name (last part of ID pattern), is generated either automatically or by specifying it in a dedicated field of the JSON Map, as described in the following sections.

+###### Inputs configuration as command line arguments

+In order to use inputs configuration as command line arguments, when launching the tool with ``node mapper``, append following arguments:

+- ``--si, --site``
+- ``--se, --service``
+- ``--gr, --group``

+**Note**.
+Previous Command Line arguments, if provided, will **override** the default ones specified in `config.js` file.

-#### Row Range configurations
+#### 3.4 Row Range configuration

 Following configuration are relative to the rows range (start, end) of the input file that will be mapped.
-It is useful when you want to map only a part of the input file, or, in case of huge files, when is **recommended** (in order to easily inspect the mapping and writing reports), to use a "paginated mapping", where consecutive and relatively small (2000/5000 rows) rows ranges are used.
+It is useful when you want to map only a part of the input file, or, in case of huge files, when is **recommended** (in order to easily inspect the mapping and writing reports), to use a "paginated mapping", where consecutive and relatively small (2000/5000) rows ranges are used.
+They can be specified either in the **`config.js`** file or as command line arguments.

+###### Row Range  configuration in config file

+In order to set Row Range configuration as config file parameters, modify the following fields of the `config.js` file:

 - ``rowStart``: Row of the input file from which the mapper will start to map objects (Allowed values are integers >= 0).
-- ``rowEnd`` : Last Row of the input file that will be mapped (Allowed values are integers >0 or Infinity (it indicates until the end of file).
+- ``rowEnd`` : Last Row of the input file that will be mapped (Allowed values are integers > 0 or `Infinity` value, indicating "until the end of file").

+###### Inputs configuration as command line arguments

+In order to use Row Range configuration as command line arguments, when launching the tool with ``node mapper``, append following arguments:

+- ``--rs, --rowStart``
+- ``--re, --rowEnd``

+**Note**.
+Previous Command Line arguments, if provided, will **override** the default ones specified in `config.js` file.
-#### Orion Writer configuration
+#### 3.5 Orion Writer configuration

-The Orion Writer will try to create an new entity, by sending a **POST** to ``/v2/entities`` endpoint of the provided Context Broker Url.
-In case of already existing entity, it tries to update it, by sending a POST to ``/v2/entities/{existingId}/attrs`` endpoint.
+The Orion Writer will try to create a new entity, by sending a **POST** to ``/v2/entities`` endpoint of the provided Context Broker Url.
+In case of already existing entity,  unless the `skipExisting` configuration parameter is set to `true`, it tries to update the entity, by sending a POST to ``/v2/entities/{existingId}/attrs`` endpoint.

-Orion configurations can be specified either in the config.js file or as command line arguments.
+Orion configurations can be specified either in the config.js file or as command line arguments (currently only Url).

 ###### Orion configuration in configuration file